rustls/rustls/README.md

 ## Release history

-* Future release
-  - Planned: removal of unused signature verification schemes at link-time.
-  - Planned: removal of unused protocol versions at link-time.
 * Current release: 0.21.0 (2023-03-29)
   - Support for connecting to peers named with IP addresses.
 This means rustls now depends on a fork of webpki - `rustls-webpki` - with a suitably